MochaMothMedia/Developer-Console-Unity/Readme.md

 ```
 First, we grab a reference to the `ClipCommand` registered to the console.
 We use a Regex to find any instances of `[index]` within the command and swap them out for that index from the clip buffer.
 Afterwords, we return the input and the console will run the new command.

+### Add Pre Processor to the Console
+Similar to how we add commands to the console, we have a `PreProcessCommandBehaviour` with a reference to the console behaviour.
+During the awake method, these pre processors are registered to the console.

 ## Details
 ### Using Command Arguments
 The Command Arguments object contains a few useful nuggets of information for your command.
 For the below examples, assume the input received at the prompt is as follows: